 In order to use these points with transfer partners, you will need to first transfer to another Chase Ultimate Rewards card (Sapphire Preferred, Sapphire Reserve, or Ink Plus).

 Chase’s 5/24 rule applies to Chase Freedom and Freedom Unlimited.
 Some people avoid applying for these cards since Chase has other options with better sign-up bonuses that could count toward your five cards.
 However, it’s possible to downgrade an existing Chase card such as Sapphire Preferred to these cards instead of canceling.

 Update 1/31/2017: Chase Ink Plus is no longer available.

 Chase Ink Plus is a very popular card among points and miles collectors.
 This card boasts a 60,000 point sign-up bonus after spending $5,000 in the first three months.
 Points are worth 1.25 cents each when redeemed for travel through Chase’s portal.

-This card earns 5x points on the first $50,000 spent on purchases at office supply stores and on cell phone, landline, internet and cable TV services.
-It also earns 2x points on the first $50,000 in purchases at gas stations and hotels accommodations (booked directly with the hotel) and 1x points on everything else.
+This card earns 5x points on the first $50,000 spent on purchases at office supply stores and on cell phone, landline, internet, and cable TV services.
+It also earns 2x points on the first $50,000 in purchases at gas stations and hotel accommodations (booked directly with the hotel) and 1x points on everything else.
 Chase Ink Plus has a $95 annual fee.

 Chase is launching a new product, Chase Ink Preferred, and Chase Ink Plus will not be available once this product goes live.
 Ink Preferred has already been spotted in Chase branches.
 While it’s unknown when Ink Preferred will launch officially, we do know the following: